Aircraft in fiction: C-130 Hercules

-In the 2007 film Transformers a close air support variant of the C-130, the AC-130 gunship, is used to drive off the Decepticons after the military base in Qatar is attacked, by executing a pylon turn to deliver ground fire.

-In the 2007 game Call of Duty 4: Modern Warfare, the player uses an AC-130H for support.
-The AC-130H is also playable during the mission "Death from Above".
-Since its initial inclusion, it has become a staple of the series, making further appearances in Modern Warfare 2, Black Ops, Modern Warfare 3, Black Ops 4, the 2019 Modern Warfare remake and its sequel, Black Ops Cold War, and the Online and Heroes mobile games.

-In the 2013 film Olympus Has Fallen, a C-130 armed with multi-barrel cannons attacks Washington, D.C., and shoots down two USAF F-22 Raptor fighters sent to intercept it.
-The C-130 is shot down by another F-22 and crashes into the Washington Monument, causing part of it to collapse.

-In the 2013 film Lone Survivor, an AC-130 variant provides firepower as Luttrell is extracted from the village towards the end of the film.

-The 2020 film Operation Christmas Drop, a romantic comedy loosely based on the actual annual USAF humanitarian mission of the same name, features Alexander Ludwig as a C-130 pilot as he prepares and conducts the long-running mission in his C-130J.

 Guy Ritchie's 2023 film The Covenant features an AC-130 gunship in the final scene, coming to the rescue of Jake Gyllenhaal's MSG Kinley as he's pinned down at the Darunta Dam.

-CAC Wirraway

-A restored Commonwealth Aircraft Corporation Wirraway, an Australian production variant of the North American NA-16 Harvard, appeared in the beach landing scenes in the 1998 war film The Thin Red Line directed by Terrence Malick and based on the 1962 James Jones novel of the same name.
-In the film, the aircraft is painted to depict a Douglas SBD Dauntless dive bomber.

 Caproni Ca.60

 The Caproni Ca.60 Noviplano, a nine-wing flying boat of which only a single prototype was constructed and which crashed on its first test flight in 1921, features in the 2013 Japanese animated feature The Wind Rises, a romantic dramatization of the life of Japanese aircraft designer Jiro Horikoshi.
 In the film, the Italian aeronautical designer Giovanni Caproni appears as a mentor to Horikoshi in several dream sequences, one of which features a tour of the Ca.60.

 CASA 2.111

 Several ex-Spanish Air Force CASA 2.111s were used as "stand-ins" to depict German Heinkel He 111 bombers in the 1969 film Battle of Britain.

 Four ex-Spanish CASA 2.111s, playing the role of Luftwaffe Heinkel He 111s, were also used in the production of the 1970 Oscar-winning film Patton, starring George C. Scott.